atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 -
 there are very many good reasons to not kill yourself. for example:

-- to kill yourself is the biggest pain and destruction you can possibly cause for those around you. i know this as a former inflictor of this pain, as someone who has observed its effect on others, and as someone who has been on the receiving end.
+- to kill yourself is the biggest pain and destruction you can possibly cause for those around you. i know this as a former inflictor of this pain, as someone who has observed its effect on others, and as someone who has been on the receiving end. people who try to kill themselves are often well-liked and usually have other people in their lives that love and care about them
 - to kill yourself
 -